Accept or decline the offer

-After you have evaluated the offer, it is time to either take the job or turn it down.
+After you have evaluated the offer, it's time to either take the job or turn it down.
 Both should be done politely and in writing.
-Today, it is common to respond to job offers via email, although snail mail may also be acceptable.
+Today, it is common to respond to job offers via email, although regular mail may also be acceptable.

 To accept the offer:

-- Make sure to get all the agreed-upon terms in writing before you formally accept.
+- Make sure to get all of the agreed-upon terms in writing before you formally accept.

-- Additionally, write a letter of acceptance (like the sample below) that restates the terms of your agreement in your own words and indicates your pleasure at joining the company.
-This may prevent misunderstandings between you and the employer.
+- Write a letter of acceptance—like the sample below—that restates the terms of your agreement in your own words and indicates your pleasure in joining the company.
+This can prevent misunderstandings between you and the employer.